Home Blog Importance of safety stock in inventory management

 • avoid stock-outs and keep customers happy

-2. To compensate for forecast inaccuracies (only when demand exceeds the forecast)
+2. Safety stock compensates for forecast inaccuracies (when demand exceeds the forecast)

 Not all items in your inventory will have consistent demand patterns.
-Some will have lumpy or erratic demand e.g there will be periods where demand is low, or non-existent and periods where it’s much higher.
-This makes it much more difficult to forecast upcoming demand accurately.
-In such situations safety stock can be used when demand exceeds the forecast.
+Some will have lumpy or erratic demand, e.g., periods when demand is low or non-existent and periods where it’s much higher.
+This makes it harder to forecast upcoming demand accurately.
+Safety stock can be used to cover periods when demand exceeds the forecast.

-Even if you have consistent demand for a certain item but one month you sell more than you forecasted, with safety stock inventory in place, you don’t sacrifice your customer service levels while you replenish.
+If you have consistent demand for a certain item, but one month you experience a surge in demand and sell more than your forecast, safety stock will cover this without sacrificing your customer service levels during replenishment.

-4. To avoid stock-outs to keep customer service and satisfaction levels high
+4. Safety stock helps avoid stockouts to maintain high customer service and satisfaction levels

-The ultimate goal of safety stock is to keep your customers happy.
-While safety stock indisputably helps mitigate supply chain risks, it’s end goal is to make sure that you don’t run out of stock, so customers are satisfied with your service and keep coming back for more.
+Safety stock’s ultimate goal is to keep your customers happy.
+While safety stock indisputably helps mitigate supply chain risks, its end goal is to maintain stock levels to ensure customer satisfaction and keep them coming back.

 Safety stock is a ‘no-brainer’

-Let’s face it, today’s marketplace is challenging for many businesses, with uncertainties around every corner.
-Safety stock is important to help mitigate the risks surrounding disruption to supply, and help deal with the consequences of inaccurate demand forecasts.
-With stock availability a crucial element to delivering great customer service, the importance of buffer stock should not be under-estimated!
+With many supply chain challenges and uncertainties, safety stock is important for mitigating risks from supply disruption and dealing with the consequences of inaccurate demand forecasts.
+Stock availability is a crucial element to delivering great customer service, so the importance of buffer stock should not be underestimated.

 A close up of a dart board lying slightly to the left on a light background with one red dart in the bullseye to show inventory KPIs